henrikroschmann/Async-Is-the-way/README.md

 * Don't perform any time-consuming action on the UI thread
 * Don't access any UI controls *other* than on the UI thread

 .Net has embraced asynchronism wholeheartedly with the task-based asynchronous pattern to be consistent across multiple APIs.
-However it is not omniscient it cannot guess when to perform a task synchronously and asynchronously.
+However, it is not omniscient it cannot guess when to perform a task synchronously and asynchronously.
 NET 5 removed most of the boilerplate code needed without the need for fluff we are now left with **async Task** and **await**

 Asynchronous functions, this is either an anonymous function or methods that are declared using **async** modifier, and they can include **await** expressions.
 The **await** expression is where it gets interesting.